Initial appearances of the Fellowes air cleaners were at Staples and Office Depot big box office supply stores.

 The result is numerous "mom's blog" and Amazon vine program reviews which tend to be a bit rosy.

-About 200 online user reviews of the Fellowes air purifiers are available, averaging 4.6 stars.
+But results are very good, about 300 online user reviews of the Fellowes air purifiers are available, averaging 4.6 stars.

 Negative reviews are sometimes posted by competitor's agents, but are the most reliable indicator of product quality in my view.